 Dovetailing with this divine manifestation described in Exodus is Berndnaut Smilde’s photograph Nimbus II, which shows a cloud hovering inside the sixteenth-century Lady Chapel (Mariakapel) in Hoorn, the Netherlands.
 Smilde created the cloud by misting the area with water vapor and pumping smoke from a machine; the water particles then stuck to the smoke to form a fleeting installation, lasting only about thirty seconds.
 The photograph plays with the idea of presence and absence: the Lady Chapel has been vacant since 1968, and yet filling the emptiness is this sign of God’s glorious presence.
 Like us sometimes, the ancient Israelites had trouble seeing God in their wilderness wanderings.
 But he was overshadowing them in his protective care the whole time.
 When they truly looked (per Aaron’s instruction), they saw.
 When they cried out, God answered.

 Nimbus II is one of many photographs from Smilde’s Nimbus series, shot in a variety of locations, from museums and factories to castles and dungeons.
 The title is a play on words, as a nimbus is both a type of cloud and another word for halo, the divine radiance that encircles the head of Christ and the saints in religious art.
 For more on this series, see “An artist creates miniature clouds in spaces around the world” by Jim Martin or the book Builded Remnants.
 You can also take a glimpse behind the scenes in this short video, and this one.

 This post belongs to the weekly series Artful Devotion.
 If you can’t view the music player in your email or RSS reader, try opening the post in your browser.

-To view all the Revised Common Lectionary scripture readings for the Eleventh Sunday after Pentecost, cycle B, click here.
+To view all the Revised Common Lectionary scripture readings for Proper 13, cycle B, click here.